ArtOfIllusion/ArtOfIllusion/docs/manual/managing_images.rst

 :|brokenimg|:   **Broken chain:** The linked image file could not be read.

-                *- The icon shows, what kind of an image is missing.*
+                *- The icon shows what kind of an image is missing.*

                 *- Try* **View Details...** |arrR| **Reconnect** *to find the image*